Lab 4 - Basic Redundancy

 • Gateway Reachability: All hosts can ping their respective Virtual IP (VIP) gateways.

-• VRRP State Verification:
+• HSRP State Verification:

-• sea-mdf-r1 is the VRRP Master for VLANs 10 and 99.
+• sea-mdf-r1 is the active for VLANs 10 and 99.

-• sea-mdf-r2 is the VRRP Master for VLAN 20.
+• sea-mdf-r2 is the active for VLAN 20.

 • Redundancy Test: